What happens to UEP majors after they graduate?

-Jacob Dubail is in his fourth year doing full-time freelance web design and development (http://jacobdubail.com).
+Jacob Dubail is in his seventh year doing full-time freelance web design and development (jacobdubail.com).
 Previously, Jacob worked at the Northwest Center, a non-profit in Washington State that works with people with disabilities.
 He worked in the IT department, but was working on building a business plan to cover their 100,000 square foot rooftop with solar panels and flower beds.
 One of his most exciting side projects was with the Whidbey Ecollaborative (www.whidbeyecollaborative.org), a non-profit educational organization that supports their society's transition to a sustainable culture.
 They launched a four-day hands-on conference in the summer of 2009, the ReEnergize Convergence in Whidbey Island, WA.
+(Summer 2016)

 Fidel Estrada married Emil Czechowski on April 16, 2011 in Santa Monica.
 The couple honeymooned in Tahiti and lives in Santa Monica with their dog, Teddy.
 Fidel taught third grade general education at Eagle Rock Elementary School for two years and is now an early childhood intervention specialist in the LAUSD.
 Fidel completed his master's at Cal State LA.
+(Summer 2016)

 Kelsey Lewis did well in the Post-Baccalaureate/Pre-med program at Bryn Mawr College.
 She took the MCAT in late May 2008 and attended medical school at USC.

-Jade Nguyen pursued her Master’s in Action for a Viable Future program at Sonoma State University.
+Jade Nguyen pursued her master’s in Action for a Viable Future program at Sonoma State University.
 Previously, she was a program services coordinator at the Office for Religious & Spiritual Life at Occidental College.
 She is now a Development Assistant for the NALEO Educational Fund with a penchant for California native plants and local ethnobotany.
 (Summer 2016)

 Vikram Shankar joined the Peace Corps and served in Togo, Africa working with the Community Health and AIDS Prevention (CHAP) program which works in the domains of HIV/AIDS, malaria, malnutrition, family planning and hygiene and sanitation.
 He now works as an Independent Non-profit Organization Management Professional in Portland, OR.
+(Summer 2016)

 Molly Franson received her Master of Landscape Architecture degree from the University of California, Berkeley.
 Her interest in the field of Landscape Architecture evolved from her agricultural experiences in Los Angeles and Latin America.
 Previously, she was a program associate with Amigos de los Rios in the City of El Monte.
 She did research and policy writing on the Open Space Element of the General Plan.
 Molly also worked with Community Services Unlimited in South Central with Neelam Sharma.
 The organization focuses on food security and obesity prevention.
 She ran programs with youth and seniors at the Exposition Park Intergenerational Community Center Mini-Urban Farm.
 She received the Strauss Scholarship in 2003-04.
 Molly is now a Designer in the San Francisco Area where she worked for Arterra and as a freelance consultant.
 (Summer 2016)

 Juliean (Alexis) Jiles received her Master’s in Liberal Studies from Occidental College in 2006.
 She currently resides in Los Angeles and is working for Team Legacy, Inc. and KIPP LA Schools.